 As we know, when a dog digs, several problems can arise.
 Does your dog make his landscaping… in your yard?
 It is possible to give your dog a job other than that of a landscaper.

-In addition, the dog is having fun digging holes, but it could also be a more serious problem and this article explores this behaviour and how to stop it.
+In addition, the dog is having fun digging holes, but it could also be a more serious problem and this article explores this behavior and how to stop it.

 Why Does a Dog Dig?

-It’s hard for your dog to stop digging since it’s a self-rewarding behaviour.
+It’s hard for your dog to stop digging since it’s a self-rewarding behavior.
 That is, digging holes is satisfying for him and acts as a reward.

 Reasons why your dog digs holes :

 - Out of boredom

 - To escape